-Online job fairs (also known as a virtual hiring events, virtual job fairs or online career fairs) are the next step in the evolution of hiring.
+Virtual career fairs (also known as virtual hiring events, virtual job fairs or online career fairs) are the next step in the evolution of hiring.
 While in person hiring events have served recruiting teams well for years, there are plenty of reasons to move your recruiting online with online job fairs.
 In this guide we will address everything there is to know about online job fairs from why you should be making them a crucial part of your recruiting strategy (especially in light of stay-at-home orders), how to market your events, how to plan for your events, and why video can take your events to the next level.
 And, of course, we’ll address the one question everyone is wondering about: how much do online job fairs cost?

-The pandemic has changed out view of the workplace and how we recruit talent.
-Online job fairs are a natural step to bring amazing people into your organization, but it can be a overwhelming to understand the planning, promoting, and other pieces of the puzzle for a successful online career fair.
+The pandemic has changed our view of the workplace and how we recruit talent.
+Online job fairs are a natural step to bring amazing people into your organization, but it can be overwhelming to understand the planning, promoting, and other pieces of the puzzle for a successful online career fair.

 Attending an online career fair

 Bonus: taking your online job fairs to the next level

 Essentially, a virtual career fair is just like a traditional in-person

 career fair, but hosted exclusively online.
 Job seekers use a unique